Maude Frazier: Lieutenant governor of Nevada

-On July 13, 1962, at age 81, Governor Grant Sawyer appointed Frazier lieutenant governor following the death of Rex Bell, a Republican, making her the highest-ranking woman in Nevada history at the time.
+On July 13, 1962, at age 81, Governor Grant Sawyer appointed Frazier to be lieutenant governor following the death of Rex Bell, a Republican.
+Frazier resigned her seat as assemblywoman to become the first woman to hold a state-wide, constitutional office in Nevada.

-Although Nevada requires that vacant constitutional offices be filled by an appointment from the same party, Frazier, a Democrat, filled the seat without controversy, as Nevada Republican leadership did not want to make an appointment with a rapidly approaching, contentious primary election.
+Frazier was chosen for the role due to the particular problems arising from Bell's death.
+As relatively young head of the Nevada Republican Party, his unexpected death left a power vacuum and prompted a highly-contentious contest close to the primary election.

+State law requires that when a vacancy is filled by appointment, the appointee must be from the same political party as the person originally elected.
+In this case, Sawyer was a Democrat, but Nevada elects each office independently, so the seat in question had been held by a Republican.
+He should have appointed a Republican rather than Frazier, a fellow Democrat.
+However, the state Republican Party did not want Sawyer to sway who would be chosen as head of their party, and let him appoint Frazier.
+Her choice was also well received due to her history in state education leadership and her decade in the Assembly prior to appointment.

 She served until January 1963, the remaining six months in Bell’s term.
+Although, the role of lieutenant governor has few powers and is considered effectively "part time," Frazier served as acting governor on September 6 and 7 when the governor was in California.

-She decided not to run for lieutenant governor and instead retired from public office.
+She decided not to run for lieutenant governor nor return to the state assembly, choosing instead to retire from public office.

 Legacy and death

 She died in her sleep on June 20, 1963, at the age of 82, just six months after she left office.

 In the Las Vegas Sun, Governor Grant Sawyer reacted to her death, saying, “She was such a champion of public education and a distinguished member of the state legislature for many years.
 My family and I have lost a good friend, and the people of Nevada have lost one of their strongest supporters.”

-Maude Frazier Hall on the campus of the University of Nevada, Las Vegas was named after her to commemorate her role as chairwoman of the Nevada Assembly responsible for the legislation creating the university.
+Maude Frazier Hall on the campus of the University of Nevada, Las Vegas was named after her to commemorate her role as chairwoman of the Nevada Assembly committee responsible for the legislation creating the university.
 The building was constructed and named after her in 1957 and served as the university’s administrative offices.
 In 2009, the building was demolished when repair costs exceeded the cost of replacement.
 A portion of the building’s wall was retained as a memorial, in which a bronze bust of Frazier was installed along with a plaque.

 In 2024, the Red Cross of Southern Nevada inaugurated an annual award named after Frazier for its volunteers who “exemplify the spirit of volunteerism and community service,” named the Maude Frazier Founder’s Award.

 She did not marry nor have children, though she did have an active social life and relationships.